 Oddle takes care of the backend of your business (order management, analytics & marketing, payment and delivery), meaning you can focus on what matters most, customers.
 With over 3,000 brands on the platform, there will never be a dull moment when choosing a meal.
 In fact, Jeff, the co-founder of J3 Juice, says that Oddle has increased sales and turnover 2 fold since joining!

 While the Government urges people to stay indoors, getting to the shops safely can be a difficult task.
 Foodpanda Singapore is one of the most popular online menu platforms in the country and it is easy to see why.
 With food and grocery delivery, it really is the place to be as a business right now.

 Simply click on the ‘Partner with us’ link and follow the prompts.
 Food Panda’s main clientele are constantly on the search for the latest and greatest restaurants, so now is a great time to get set up!
+Similarly, for those looking to make a grocery delivery app, understanding the dynamics of digital platforms like Food Panda can provide valuable insights into customer preferences and market trends.
 They also support grocery delivery, which means if you own a grocery store, or even a restaurant that is able to provide the essential groceries to customers, setting up an online account with Food Panda and displaying your menu online will see your revenue increase dramatically.
 Especially during times that we are seeing today.

 Before signing your restaurant up to FoodPanda, ensure you have the following documentation handy:

 - Photo of your menu

 - Average cost of a meal per person